 SRM is the only viable means climatologists see to decrease the amount of solar radiation reaching the Earth, and the only way to do it we've come up with so far is to add sulfur dioxide aerosols into the stratosphere using aircraft.

 By contrast, current weather modification programs use salt-based silver iodide aerosols (silver nitrate and potassium iodide, an inorganic white salt) to create extremely hygroscopic material that helps to thicken moisture-bearing clouds and create more rain and snow.

-Geo-engineering is a prospective climate remediation plan; while tests have probably been conducted, proposals made, and patents in place... weather modification programs have been going on for over half a century, and are increasing.
+Geo-engineering through weather modification has already been attempted with little success; SRM through spraying sulfur dioxide is a also prospective climate remediation plan (read more about this); while tests have probably been conducted, proposals made, and patents in place... weather modification programs have been going on for over half a century, and are increasing.

 |Yes.
 But the word chemtrails is charged with unscientific connotations, and though it may be accurate in a literal sense, the word contributes to misinterpretations that are not helpful in conveying the problem accurately. ("Chemtrails" technically usually refers to weaponized air spraying, which is banned by international treaty.)|

-It varies.
-The stratosphere is at different altitudes at different parts of the world (lower at the poles), and every single day on the
+much lower than 30,000 feet.
+The stratosphere is at different altitudes at different parts of the world (lower at the poles), and every single day on

 Earth is different and unique.
 Temperatures, winds and humidity change constantly and irregularly.
 However, in general,

 contrail clouds form at high enough altitudes to be cold enough, when relative humidity (ice crystal saturation) is high enough.